KennyTheBard/hoarder/README.md

 # hoarder
-Manage and search over your bookmarks with ease and ellegance.
+Manage and search over your bookmarks with ease and elegance.

 ## Build docker image